markkpa/x99-t8d-and-x99-f8d-Opencore-Hackintosh/README.md

 # x99-t8d-and-x99-f8d-Opencore-Hackintosh
 For Huananzhi x99 Dual CPU Motherboards x99-t8d & x99-f8d - using Opencore 0.7.0 and Big Sur & RX570 Pulse 4GB graphics card.

 Now includes AppleALC for REALTEK ALC887 (I no longer use VoodooHDA).
 Also, power management much improved.
 Includes a customized slide value in boot args.
-Includes my USB mapping (you may want to delete my USBPorts.kext and instead use USBInjectAll.kext with XhciPortLimit set to True to create your own USB map.
+Includes my USB mapping (you may want to delete my USBPorts.kext and instead use USBInjectAll.kext with XhciPortLimit set to True to create your own USB map).

 I have a multiboot system including macos Big Sur, Windows 10, PopOS and Qubes.
 I am NOT using opencore as a bootloader for Windows 10, PopOS and Qubes.
 Therefore, I am no longer including the V3.EFI turbo boot unlock DXE driver in the opencore Drive folder.
 Instead, I am injecting this driver directly into the bios using Shellx64.efi on a MSDOS formated USB called LOADV3 - files included.
 I use .nsh script to automatically load the V3.EFI into FS0: (I have several scripts depending on where the USB is mounted (FS1-loadv3.nsh, FS2-loadv3.nsh, FS3-loadv3.nsh, FS7-loadv3.nsh).
 Windows 10, PopOS & Qubes are much more stable being booted directly to the original bios rather than through opencore.